yxing9/yxing9/README.md

-👋 Hi, Yu here
 -
-- 👀 I’m an avid cyclist (FTP 280, PWR 4.16) and nak muay (since 2018).
+- An avid cyclist (FTP 280, PWR 4.16) and nak muay (since 2018).
-- 🌱 I’m currently taking OS and DBMS classes at UW Madison.
+- Currently taking 540 and 532 classes at UW Madison.
+537 and 564 done.
-- 📫 You can reach me at yuxingyuehsing@gmail.com and/or https://www.linkedin.com/in/yxing9/